shouryakumar6290/Heart_disease_detector/README.md

 * Follow a balanced diet
 * Consult a physician if needed

-Author
+Author:
 Shourya Kumar

-Acknowledgment
+Acknowledgment:
 This project is developed for learning, academic purposes, and practical implementation of machine learning in healthcare.

-Disclaimer
+Disclaimer:

 This project is for educational purposes only and should not be used as a substitute for professional medical advice.

-Built with ❤️ by Shourya Kumar.
+Built with ❤️ by Shourya Kumar